OUR KPIs

 Definition

-Return of capital to shareholders via dividends attributable to the calendar year, and share buy-backs.
+Return of capital to shareholders via dividends paid in the calendar year, and share buy-backs.

 Relevance